 a yarn that will induce something equivalent to a caffeine high!

-Meet John Celardo and Guide to strips in ERBzine
+John Celardo Bio and Guide to strips in ERBzine

-List of Tarzan Sunday start and stop dates are at:
+List of Tarzan Sundays start and stop dates are at:

 Oh, who hath copped the Wailing Place